Keep Your Job Amidst Layoffs

 Notice that all of these tips involve prioritizing the team ahead of the individual.
 Rather than thinking about yourself and how to protect your job, these tips focus on increasing your value to the organization.
 You win not by hoarding knowledge, but by sharing, giving, and volunteering, and by being a “team player.”

 It’s possible to take these to the extreme.
 When you give yourself completely to your company, it’s possible to lose a part of yourself.
 I’ve seen this happen in the non-profit where I once worked.
 Our small team was a group of individuals highly dedicated to the mission, but none were more dedicated than the executive director.
 He had very high expectations for everyone’s dedication.
-In order to success in this organization, employees were required to live and breathe their job, twenty-four hours a day, seven days a week.
+In order to succeed in this organization, employees were required to live and breathe their job, twenty-four hours a day, seven days a week.
 It’s impossible to avoid allowing your identity to become nothing but your job under these circumstances.
 And rather than holding onto the best employees, turnover at this organization was high.

 Even when not taken to this extreme, concentrating on the Good of the Company makes it more difficult to concentrate on the Needs of the Individual.
 You can see this when you are sent to attend classes or seminars.
 If you find yourself at more management seminars run by Tom Peters, who professes management skills that focus on the organization as a whole, than the classes you attend to foster growth in areas that are important to you, you may be losing balance.

-The pervailing thought right now is that those of us who have jobs are lucky, and shouldn’t look to employers for anything other than keeping our jobs.
+The prevailing thought right now is that those of us who have jobs are lucky, and shouldn’t look to employers for anything other than keeping our jobs.
 This is certainly do to the economic environment — it is an employers’ market right now.
 This attitude displayed by employers will backfire when the tables turn and companies begin seeking talented employees again.
 Workers must adapt to the current environment, and right now that may mean sucking it up and following some of these tips from Money Magazine so they are well-positioned when the job market returns.

 Fireproof your job, Donna Rosato, Money Magazine, January 15, 2009.